N. Korea fires unidentified projectile toward East Sea: JCS | Yonhap News Agency

 N. Korea fires unidentified projectile toward East Sea: JCS

 SEOUL, Jan.
-5 (Yonhap) -- North Korea on Wednesday fired an unidentified projectile toward the East Sea, South Korea's military said, in the reclusive regime's first show of force this year.
+11 (Yonhap) -- North Korea fired an unidentified projectile toward the East Sea on Tuesday, South Korea's military said, less than a week after it launched what it claimed to be a hypersonic missile.

-The Joint Chiefs of Staff (JCS) announced the latest launch in a text message sent to reporters.
-It did not elaborate further.
+The Joint Chiefs of Staff announced the launch in a text message to reporters without elaborating further.

-It marks the first projectile launch since Pyongyang fired off a new submarine-launched ballistic missile in October last year.
+Last Wednesday, the recalcitrant regime fired the missile in its first show of force this year, just days after the country stressed the importance of boosting defense capabilities at a key ruling party meeting.

 (END)